nikaroxanne/mise-en-abime/README.md

 	creative extensions of self-replicating code.

-	The project is primarily inspired by Ken Thompson\'s 1984 Turing Award Lecture 'Reflections on Trusting Trust' and the essay
+	The project is primarily inspired by Ken Thompson's 1984 Turing Award Lecture "Reflections on Trusting Trust" and the essay
 	"The Work of Art in the Age of Mechanical Reproduction" by Walter Benjamin, as well as myriad other creators,